esa-esdl/esdl-core/doc/cube_explanation.rst

 Overview
 ========

-Earth observations are usually produced and treated as 3- dimensional singular data cubes, i.e. for each longitude u ∈ {1, ..., Lon}, each latitude v ∈ {1, …, Lat}, and each time step t ∈ {1,...,T} an observation X = {x(u,v,t)} ∈ R is defined.
+Earth observations (EOs) are usually produced and treated as 3- dimensional singular data cubes, i.e. for each longitude u ∈ {1, ..., Lon}, each latitude v ∈ {1, …, Lat}, and each time step t ∈ {1,...,T} an observation X = {x(u,v,t)} ∈ R is defined.
 The challenge is, however, to take advantage of the numerous EO streams and to explore them simultaneously.